retextjs/retext-contractions/readme.md

 The offending value is stored at `message.actual`, and the suggested values are stored at `message.expected`.

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional type `Options`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Related

 *   [`retext-diacritics`](https://github.com/retextjs/retext-diacritics)
-    — Check for proper use of diacritics
+    — check for proper use of diacritics
 *   [`retext-quotes`](https://github.com/retextjs/retext-quotes)
-    — Check quote and apostrophe usage
+    — check quote and apostrophe usage
 *   [`retext-sentence-spacing`](https://github.com/retextjs/retext-sentence-spacing)
-    — Check spacing between sentences
+    — check spacing between sentences

 ## Contribute